East Hanover Township, New Jersey: History

 The Township of Hanover was established on December 7, 1720, and named in honor of the British King George I of the German dynastic House of Hanover.
 The boundaries of East Hanover are defined by the joining of two rivers, the Whippany River to the west and north and the Passaic River to the east and north.
 This geographic effect led to the early name of East Hanover, "Hanover Neck."
 Since the creation of Hanover Township in 1720, its size has been considerably decreased as the population of the area has increased.
 Originally encompassing large portions of Morris County and parts of both Sussex and Warren County, Hanover Township became too unwieldy for a single local government and municipalities split off from the township over time.

 East Hanover was incorporated as a township by an act of the New Jersey Legislature on March 12, 1928, from portions of Hanover Township, based on the results of a referendum held on May 9, 1928, that split off both East Hanover Township and Parsippany–Troy Hills from Hanover Township.

 Geography

 According to the United States Census Bureau, the township had a total area of 8.10 square miles (20.98 km^{2}), including 7.88 square miles (20.40 km^{2}) of land and 0.23 square miles (0.58 km^{2}) of water (2.79%).

 Unincorporated communities, localities and place names located partially or completely within the township include Cooks Bridge, Hanover, Hanover Neck and Swinefield Bridge.

 The township borders the Morris County municipalities Florham Park, Hanover Township, Montville, Parsippany–Troy Hills; and the Essex County municipalities of Fairfield Township, Livingston, Roseland, and West Caldwell.

+As of 2026, the township is a member of Local Leaders for Responsible Planning in order to address the township's Mount Laurel doctrine-based housing obligations.